How To Get Healthy Hair: 22 Tips From The Pros For Every Type Of Concern

 Hair hydration benefits everyone.
 "The hair on your head is probably the driest thing on the body, and if you are trying to grow it longer, you need to keep it moisturized," says hairstylist Anthony Dickey.
 "If your texture is naturally drier, it is even more essential to keep hair hydrated.
 Dry hair turns to brittle hair, and brittle hair breaks."

 If you have naturally brittle strands, many of the above tips will likely work for you, as well as the below.
 But for extra tips, check out our guide to hydrating hair:

 There are many ways to wash your hair, from pre-shampoo treatments and co-washes to clarifying numbers.
 Use these with intention for your hair type.
 For example, if you experience tangles (a common concern for dry hair), you may benefit from a pre-shampoo oil to coat the hair and protect it from physical wear.
 Co-washing is an ideal option for those who want to wet their hair but don't need the full gusto of surfactants.
 And on the flip side, clarifying shampoos can be particularly useful for those with buildup (a primary cause of dullness and brittleness).

 Use cool water.

 A tried-and-true pro tip is to use cool water when rinsing.
 According to New York City–based hairstylist Marshall Lin, it's a proven remedy to keep hair shiny and soft: "Cool-water rinses help close and protect your scalp and hair's cuticle, which makes the hair stronger," he says.
-Since heat and humidity make the hair's cuticle rise, cold water has the opposite effect.
+Since heat and humidity make the hair's cuticle rise3, cold water has the opposite effect.
 Just be sure to properly rinse out your strands: One study found that those who rinsed with cold water were more likely to have residue afterward, so be sure not to make that mistake.

 Alternate between moisture & protein products.